 As the State mental health authority, the IDHS Division of Mental Health (DMH) is responsible for planning, providing, and purchasing an array of mental health services for adults with serious mental illnesses and children and adolescents with serious emotional disturbances.
-DMH operates a system of seven

-State-operated Psychiatric Hospitals (SOPHs) and one treatment and detention facility; this system provides mental health treatment to over 4000 adults annually.
+DMH operates a system of seven State-Operated Psychiatric Hospitals (SOPHs) and one Treatment and Detention Facility (TDF), as well as the Joliet Inpatient Treatment Center in partnership with the Department of Corrections; this system provides mental health treatment to over 4,000 adults annually.
 In addition, DMH funds more than 200 community partners to provide a range of mental health treatment, recovery, and wellness services to persons with mental illnesses across the state.

 DMH also reaches a wide range of Illinoisans with crisis support via the 988 Suicide and Crisis Lifeline and phone-based emotional support services via the Illinois Warm Line.
-In FY 2023, the Illinois 988 call centers received 5,670 calls from individuals who reported being 65 years of age or older.
+In FY23, the Illinois 988 call centers received 5,670 calls from individuals who reported being 65 years of age or older.